sekoyo/babel-plugin-source-code/README.md

 # babel-plugin-source-code

-Convert JSX `<code>` elements to [Prism](https://github.com/PrismJS/prism/) syntax highlighted code blocks at build time.
-Great for React based documentation websites.
+Import file contents into your JSX `<code>` blocks at build time.
+Great for syntax highlighting component examples.

-At present the Prism supported languages are hardcoded to: bash, javascript, typescript, jsx, tsx, css, markup.

 # Installation

+Install [Prism](https://github.com/PrismJS/prism/) as per their guide.

-Install with `yarn add -D babel-plugin-source-code` or `npm i -D babel-plugin-source-code`.
+Install `yarn add -D babel-plugin-source-code` or `npm i -D babel-plugin-source-code`.

 Add it to your babel plugins config: